egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 draft = "true"
 +++

 You know exactly what would be the right thing to do now.
 To change a situation to the better.
-To help, encourage, get involved.
-To invest your time, money and labour.
-To do good.
+To help, encourage, do good.

 Yet, you hesitate.